vinipsmaker/gsoc2014-boost/README.md

-the implementation work, but to compensate the big difference of effort between interface and implementation, some of the following features would be implemented too (I'll decide which ones are optionals and which ones are equired once I write the timeline for the project):
+the implementation work, but to compensate the big difference of effort between interface and implementation, some of the following features would be implemented too (I'll decide which ones are optionals and which ones are required once I write the timeline for the project):

 * Session support (based on Tufão's session support, which leverages client-side and server-side based session stores under the same interface, but with